Towards Understanding the Characteristics of Code Generation Errors Made by Large Language Models: Methodology

-After the first round of labeling, we computed Fleiss’ Kappa~\cite{fleiss1971measuring} to determine the internal consistency among the authors.
-The initial scores were 0.37 and 0.32 for semantic characteristics and syntactic characteristics, respectively.
-To figure out where the disagreements were, the four authors met to discuss the differences between the justification of specific coding and exchange opinions about updating the codebook.
+After the first round of labeling, we computed Fleiss’ Kappa~\cite{fleiss1971measuring} to measure the inter-rater agreement.
+We used Fleiss' Kappa instead of Cohen's Kappa, since we had more than two labelers and more than two labels.
+The initial scores were 0.37 and 0.32 for semantic characteristics and syntactic characteristics, respectively~\cite{landis1977measurement}.
+To figure out where the disagreements were, the four authors met to discuss the disagreements and exchanged opinions about updating the codebook.
+They found that the low agreement was due to missing error characteristics in the initial codebook.

-The four authors were then assigned a new batch of 10 errors and conducted another round of labeling following the aforementioned process.
-After the second round of labeling, the Fleiss’ Kappa scores were 0.68 and 0.69 for semantic characteristics and syntactic characteristics, respectively, indicating substantial agreement.
-They further conducted the third round of labeling with a new batch of 10 errors.
-After the third round of labeling, the Fleiss’ Kappa scores were 0.84 and 0.71 for semantic characteristics and syntactic characteristics, respectively, indicating substantial agreement.
-The final codebook was then established, which includes \textit{13 common semantic characteristics} and \textit{14 common syntactic characteristics}.
+The four authors then refined the codebook with \responseline{11 semantic characteristics and 13 syntactic characteristics} and labeled another batch of 10 incorrect solutions.
+The Fleiss’ Kappa scores of this round of labeling were 0.68 and 0.69 for semantic characteristics and syntactic characteristics, respectively, indicating substantial agreement~\cite{landis1977measurement}.
+The authors further discussed the disagreements and refined the codebook with \responseline{13 semantic characteristics and 14 syntactic characteristics}.
+Then, they conducted the third round of labeling with a new batch of 10 errors.
+The authors did not find any new error characteristics in this round, and the Fleiss’ Kappa scores increased to 0.84 and 0.71.
+At this point, the authors believed that the codebook was comprehensive enough.
+The final codebook includes 13 semantic characteristics and 14 syntactic characteristics.

-\smalltitle{Annotating the remaining dataset.} The second author further used the final codebook to label the remaining 390 incorrect code snippets.
-While labeling the remaining code snippets, the author found no new error characteristics.
-The final coding results were documented as a spreadsheet and provided in the supplementary material. {The whole labeling process took about 268 person-hours.}
+\smalltitle{Analyzing the remaining dataset.} The two authors used the final codebook to label the remaining incorrect solutions.
+The final Fleiss' Kappa scores were 0.91 and 0.91 for semantic and syntactic characteristics, indicating perfect agreement~\cite{landis1977measurement}. \responseline{They had disagreements on 29 errors' semantic characteristics and 28 errors' syntactic characteristics.
+These disagreements were resolved after discussing them with all the authors.} No new error characteristics were found.
+The final coding results were documented in a spreadsheet and shared on GitHub~\cite{ourwebsite}. {The whole labeling process took about 328 person-hours.}